borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 Bitcoin **protocol** is simply the first functional implementation of this concept (courtesy of Cypherpunks).
 Non-Inflationary sound money that is internet native, digital, neutral (agnostic to politics) as bottom up emerging phenomenon.
 Also being fully permissionless, censorship resistant and trustless, since people **trust** is often breached by large organisations (countries, big banks, mega corps).
-As an Opt-In ecosystem it represents peaceful resistance from currency manupulation and debasement.
+As an Opt-In ecosystem it represents peaceful resistance from currency manipulation and debasement.
 It was designed and programmed to have the best characteristics of Money:
 ***&nbsp;1.
 Durable, 2.
 Divisible, 3.
 Portable, 4.
 Acceptable, 5.
 Scarce, 6.
 Uniform***
 Fixes bad features of gold regarding authenticity (hard to verify), difficult division (need melting) and expensive portability (costly transfer) because of which shiny yellow metal was concentrated and centralised.